JuliaPreludes/Try.jl/README.md

 julia> f3(x) = f2(x);
 ```

-Since Try.jl represents an error as simple Julia value, there is no information
+Since Try.jl represents an error simply as a Julia value, there is no
-on the source this error:
+information on the source this error:

 ```JULIA
 julia> f3(false)